evolutional/utest/README.md

 ## Usage ##

+Before executing a test, call:

+	utest_init();

-All tests must have the signature:
+Specify tests as functions with the signature:
 	`void [func_name](void)`

 A convenience macro `TEST` has been defined for quick definition of tests